enriquemolinari/userauth/README.md

 # User Auth

 This is an Authentication and Authorization back-end service to demonstrate how it works with SPA applications as part of my book [Understanding React](https://leanpub.com/understandingreact).
+This book is completely free for my students (if you want to read it, just write to me).

 # Install and Start